wvlet/airframe/docs/src/main/tut/docs/internals.md

 val session =
   newDesign
   .bind[B].toInstance(new B(...))
-  .newSesion // Session holds the avove instance of B
+  .newSesion // Session holds the above instance of B

 val app = session.build[App]
 ```
+This code builds an instance of `App` using a concrete instance of `B` stored in Session.

 ### Injecting Session

-To create an instance of A and B, we need to pass the instance of Session while building objects because the session has an instance of B.
+To create an instance of `A` and `B` inside `App`, we need to pass the instance of Session while building objects because the session holds an instance of B.
 But trait `App` nor `A` doesn't know anything about the session.

 How do we pass a reference to the Session?

-A trick is inside `build[App]`, `bind[A]`, and `bind[B]`.
+A trick is inside `build` and `bind`.

 Let's look at how `session.build[App]` will work when creating an instance of `App`.
 Airframe expands this code as follows at compile-time: